Forte wins Breeders' Cup Juvenile; Wonder Wheel wins Fillies - WHIZ News

 Forte served notice as an early Kentucky Derby favorite, rallying from mid-pack to overtake Cave Rock and win the $2 million Breeders’ Cup Juvenile by 1 1/2 lengths on Friday at Keeneland.
 His fourth victory in five starts comes just over a month after he won the Breeders’ Futurity at the track by a neck.

 Pletcher’s colt went off as a 4-1 choice in the 1 1/16-mile race but had work to do running in the middle on the backstretch.
-Forte quickly made his charge through the 10-horse field and got off the rail to close in on Bob Baffert-trained Cave Rock and the leaders by the final turn.
+Forte quickly made his charge through the 10-horse field and got off the rail to close in on Bob Baffert-trained Cave Rock, the 4-5 favorite, and the leaders by the final turn.

 “The last time, he made the lead pretty comfortably,” Pletcher said of Forte.
 “But he got to waiting and laying on the horse next to him, so today, if we were lucky enough to get in a position to get (the lead), we wanted to give ourselves plenty of space and not get close to the horse next to him.”